silexlabs/Silex/packages/grapesjs-fonts/README.md

 For now this plugin supports only Goolge fonts and use the V2 API.
 It should be upgraded to V3 and take advantage of variable fonts.

-I would love help on this:

-* Code review and suggestions
-* Support Google fonts V3 API
-* Other providers than Google fonts

 See the "Development" section bellow to contribute

 ### Motivations